quantum-tinkerer/MeanFi/performance/README.md

 Each case has one warm-up and three timed repetitions, with one BLAS thread.
 Use `--repeat` to change the repetitions.
-The table reports median wall time, the largest density-entry error and SCF iteration count.
-JSON also records every timing, numerical estimates and the software environment.
+The table reports median wall time, the largest density-entry error, charge-probe count and SCF iteration count.
+JSON also records every timing, the chemical-potential error, numerical estimates and the software environment.
 Density work counters refer to the measured density call, or the final density evaluation in SCF.
 Reports belong in ignored `build/` or CI artifacts; no generated results are tracked.

 Density uses a coupled-orbital chain, `H(k) = A - 2 cos(k) I`.
 The reference
 diagonalizes `A` once: zero-temperature occupations are analytic; thermal occupations use 2048 points, checked against 1024 to within `1e-12`.
 These references are computed outside the timings.
+Fixed-filling cases use the reference filling at mu=0.17, away from the symmetric half-filled root.
+Comparing them with the matching fixed-mu cases exposes the cost of chemical-potential searches.
-All backends request the same onsite diagonal and neighboring off-diagonal entries.
+All backends request the same
+onsite diagonal and neighboring off-diagonal entries.
 UniformGrid uses 64 points;
 FermiSimplex refines with the default tolerance policy.
 Use `--initial-nk 64` for a separate starting-mesh comparison; it does not change the tolerance policy.